DiagAutoClinic/DiagAutoClinicOS/README.md

 ---

+## 💬 Statement

+> "My software will fight you harder to not brick an ECU than most tools fight to stop piracy."
+> — Shaun Smit

+---

 ## ✨ Key Features
 - ✅ **25+ brand diagnostic coverage** with **enhanced Ford and GM support**
 - 🧠 Dynamic glassmorphic UI built with **PyQt6**